archiewood/plot/README.md

 A minimalist CLI tool to plot data to the terminal.

-Plot data from CSV files or command line arguments.
+- Data: Plot data from CSV files or command line arguments.
-Currently support bar charts.
+- Charts: Currently only support bar charts.

 ## Usage